 As all contractors know, an efficient construction schedule is a cost-saving schedule.
 However, sometimes unforeseen events can happen, where construction takes longer than expected.
-That in turn can reduce the chances of meeting project deadlines while costing more money, which isn’t likely to impress clients.
+That in turn can reduce the chances of meeting project deadlines while extending the budget, which isn’t likely to impress clients.
 To avoid this situation and minimize delays to the overall schedule, contractors do their best to capitalize on efficiencies that can save time where possible.

-With that in mind, Danish Contractor Zacho-Lind A/S sought a solution that would provide insight into the strength development of their concrete and help them improve their efficiency while making it easier to document concrete temperature for the construction of the Bagsværd Bridge.
+With that in mind, Danish contracting firm Zacho-Lind A/S sought a solution that would provide insight into the strength development of their concrete and help them improve their efficiency while making it easier to document concrete temperature for the construction of the Bagsværd Bridge.

 This search led the contractor to the Maturix Smart Concrete Sensors.
 With these sensors, the contractor was able to get accurate insights into the strength development of their concrete while also logging temperature data in real time directly to a cloud-based platform.
 This let the contractor know exactly when their concrete hit critical strength thresholds, allowing them to strip forms quicker and helping them to increase their efficiency in a way that shortened their expected timeline.